Michael Hesemann

 Michael Hesemann (born 22 March 1964 in Düsseldorf) is a German historian, Vatican journalist and author.
 As a student he became known in Germany as an author of several books on UFOs and extraterrestrial visitors on Earth.
 Later in his career he turned to topics related to Catholicism, history and archaeology.
+Hesemann represents decidedly conservative-traditional Roman Catholic views.

 Life

 When Michael Hesemann was around 14 years old, his father had a UFO sighting that (as Michael Hesemann would recall three decades later) inspired his son to look into the subject.
 Hesemann studied History and Cultural Anthropology at the University of Göttingen in Germany.

 From 1984 to 1990 Hesemann published the German magazine Magazin 2000, which dealt with popular science, paranormal phenomena and religious topics.
 In 1990, he sold the Magazine and served as its editor-in-chief for the next decade.
 In 1995, together with his co-editor at Magazin 2000, Hesemann hosted a global ufology congress in Düsseldorf, Germany, where he presented an alleged video of an alien autopsy.

 Since 1999, he is accredited to the Holy See Press Office.
 In 2010, the Wall Street Journal described him as "a religious historian who helps the Vatican date relics".
 He is German representative of the Pave the Way Foundation (PTWF), for which he did research at the Vatican archives in 2010.

 He co-founded Deutschland pro Papa, a conservative Catholic initiative, which claims to represent the "silent majority of Rome-loyal Catholics".
 In 2013, he compiled an exhibition on the Turin Shroud for the Sovereign Military Order of Malta, touring through Germany and Austria as of 2015.

 Together with Georg Ratzinger, Hesemann co-authored "My brother, the Pope".

 In 2014, he claimed to have located 2000 pages of documents on the Armenian genocide in the Vatican Archives.
 For this, in October 2016, he received an honorary doctorate of the National Academy of Sciences of Armenia.